Fresh-butter/IOT-Project/SCHEMA.md

 ### Alert System Notes
 - System-generated alerts use a default sender_ref: "680142a4f8db812a8b87617c"
-- Every alert is sent both to the intended recipient train and to a "guest" account with recipient_ref: "680142cff8db812a8b87617d"
+- Every alert by system is sent to both the intended recipient train and to a "guest" account with recipient_ref: "680142cff8db812a8b87617d"